SeattleTestbed/docs/EducationalAssignments/ABStoragePartOne.md

 <!--
 AR: This doesn't apply when building from source or getting the runtime tarball only (it does for clearinghouse downloads).
- * Downloading the wrong version of seattle:
+ * Downloading the wrong version of Seattle:

 Seattle is operating system dependent.
 If you download the Windows version, you need to use the Windows command line.
 For Windows 7 this is